SanderMertens/flecs/docs/FlecsScript.md

 ```

 ## Templates
-Templates are parametrized scripts that can be used to create procedural assets.
+Templates are parameterized scripts that can be used to create procedural assets.
 Templates can be created with the `template` keyword.
 Example:

 ```c
 template Square {